tanvirtareq/anki-card-creator-add-on/README.md

 3.  **Click "Add Card":** A new "Add Card" button will be visible on the bottom toolbar of the Deck Browser.
 Click it.
 4.  **Create Your Card:** A dedicated "Anki Card Creator" window will appear:
     *   Enter the English word or phrase you wish to create a card for.
-    *   Select the desired card type from the dropdown menu: "Simple Audio" or "Spelling Rescue".
+    *   Select the desired card type from the dropdown menu.
     *   Click the "Create Card" button.
 5.  **Card Added:** The new card will be automatically added to the deck you were viewing when you clicked the "Add Card" button.